 New Terminal, Photo Credit: Allegheny County Airport Authority

-Pittsburgh Infrastructure & Market Access
+Pittsburgh Infrastructure and Market Access

 Let’s run down the checklist of Pittsburgh’s infrastructure and market access compared to other metros: